Here, we take a look at the most frequently asked questions about secondments.

-In a nutshell, a secondment is a period of time during which an employee from one company or department temporarily moves to another.
-A secondment would form part of your training contract, usually lasting six months, or a 'seat'.
-There are occasionally three-month secondments, however.
+A secondment is a period of time during which an employee from one company or department temporarily moves to another.
+A secondment would form part of your training contract and usually lasts six months, or a “seat”, although some secondments extend to three months.

-Doing a secondment usually means that you will have a lot more responsibility in your new department—you'll probably be joining a very small legal team of one of your firm's clients, rather than being surrounded by qualified lawyers.
+Doing a secondment usually means that you’ll have a lot more responsibility in your new department—you'll probably be joining a very small legal team of one of your firm's clients, rather than being surrounded by qualified lawyers.
 You'll be dealing with clients on a much more intimate basis, and have a chance to see how the companies your firm deals with operate.

-Not only will you understand the companies better, but it's a great opportunity to build up relationships with clients and expand your network.
+Not only will a secondment help you understand the companies better, it also presents a great opportunity to build relationships with clients, experience a variety of high-value work and further expand your professional network.

 Where can I do my secondment?

 The opportunities for secondment will depend entirely on your law firm, the companies they deal with and what they want you to be doing.
-In general, secondments are usually offered at large corporations like investment banks or with corporate clients, but there are opportunities with nationwide charities too.
+In general, secondments are usually offered at large corporations such as investment banks or with corporate clients, but there are opportunities with nationwide charities too.

-You can do a secondment at any point during your training contract, but again the opportunities will vary based on your firm.
-Most secondments take place in the last six months of your contract, which means that you are more experienced when you get there.
-It is possible to do it earlier, but remember we said a secondment would give you significantly more responsibility.
+Most secondments take place in the last six months of the training contract, which means that you’re more experienced when you get there.
+While it’s possible to do it earlier, remember—a secondment will require you to take on a much greater level of responsibility.

 But what about my law firm?